nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

     <!--reset options to global-->
     <!--HLF:-->

-`ListBullet` is one one more space separated strings used as list item bullet symbols.
+`ListBullet` is one or more space separated strings used as list bullets.
 Positions correspond to list item depths.
 The last string is used for all deeper levels.

 `ListItemEmptyLine` tells to use an empty line between list items.